Skip to main content

 For example, in Massive, ABSYNTH 5, and FM8, you need to enable the Program List and fill it up with the desired patches in order to expose these to Maschine and switch between them via MIDI Program Change messages.

-The Native Instruments or third-party VST/AU plug-in will listen to Program Change messages according to the Source and Channel settings you have defined on the MIDI page of the Input properties for the respective Sound — this page is described in detail in section Triggering Sounds via MIDI Notes above.
+The Native Instruments or third-party VST/AU plug-in will listen to Program Change messages according to the Source and Channel settings you have defined on the MIDI page of the Input properties for the respective Sound — this page is described in detail in section Triggering Sounds via MIDI notes above.

 Sending MIDI from Sounds